phillvancejr/Cpp-Go-Zig-Odin/battle/README.md

 Pretty simple and I didn't run into any issues with the lack of static typing for this very simple example.
 The compiled version runs pretty fast: this example runs about as fast as the go version.
 The compile time was very surprising, only Go beat it!
 ## Nim
 Nim's version turns out to be the shortest version.
 Nim has tuple expressions and so returning `(warrior1,warrior2)` from if expressions was pretty cool
+## C#
+Looks like the C# version using tuples is actually a little shorter than the Nim version.
+For C# I'm less interested in the compile times since it is a JIT language.
+I'm more interested in distribution sizes

+    159  K  - .Net Reliant
+    12.9 Mb - Self contained exe
+    2.4  Mb - Native Aot exe
+## Swift
+Simple, and I like Swifts first class tuples
 ### compile times
 ranked according to cached times
 <table>